getify/foi-lang/formalization-work/Foi-Specification.md

 After the `\u`, any number of hexadecimal digits specify the codepoint of the Unicode character. `\u263a` (`"☺"` smiley face) is the character at codepoint `263a` (hexadecimal), which is 9786 in decimal base-10.

 Unicode's code-point range is currently `\u0000` to `\u10FFFF` (six hexadecimal digits).
-Foi does not limit how many digits you can specify, but if you specify a value not recognized by Unicode, or outside this range, the expression will fail with a runtime error.
+Foi does not limit how many digits you can specify at the lexical level, but a value not recognized by Unicode, or outside this range, is ill-formed and rejected at parse.
+The digits are static in the source (the `\u` escape does not admit computed expressions), so the check is decidable without evaluation.

 Foi does not accept typical escape sequences like `\n`, `\r`, and `\t`.
 Their equivalents can be specified with Unicode though: